- I am in Health Sciences & Kinesiology and have Psychology 1010– may I still apply?

 - Do I need to complete the courses in the program before applying?

-You may already have some of the required courses, such as Motivation or Behaviour in Groups.
+You may already have some of the required courses, such as Motivation or Abnormal Psychology.
 While this may lessen your load as you juggle the Seneca courses and your fieldwork placement, it is not required that you take the courses before being accepted into the program.
 Your acceptance to the program has nothing to do with whether you have already completed some of the required courses.
 Note that students in the YSR program have spots reserved for them.
 Most students in the program take the courses along with their cohort which promotes training with your peers (and future colleagues!) and can add to your university experience.

 - I am interested in this program but am moving overseas – may I take this course through long- distance education?